isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1805.md

 ---
-title: 'Laser Geometric Alignment System'
+title: 'Auto Welding Carriage'
 permalink: /productivity-solutions-grant/solutionrepo/solution1805
 ---

-## Laser Geometric Alignment System
+## Auto Welding Carriage

 ## Overview

 **Description**

-Geometric alignment and measurement are needed for shaft alignment, line bore applications, flatness/straightness measurement and machine tool alignment.
-Traditional alignment methods include visual inspection combined with a straight edge or use of dial indicators, which are inaccurate and time consuming.
-Laser geometric alignment systems are quick and easy to deploy, resulting in consistent and accurate results with minimal rework.
+Manual welding is manpower intensive and time-consuming, depending on skills and experience of the welder.
+Auto welding carriage can be mounted onto steel plates or structures, and only require an operator to control the equipment.
+Set up and process is less tedious, with higher and consistent weld quality.
+Multiple welding jobs can be done at the same time when connected.

-Cost of equipment capped at $37,500 per unit
+Cost of equipment capped at $18,750 per unit

 ## Solution Packages Option(s)